 The hash helps in offering confirmation regarding the production of output from the hashing procedure.
 In addition, the hash also confirms that the output of the procedure has not been subject to any unwanted tampering.
 The verification process generally involves calculations for confirming matches between hashes and the originally published content.
 Any form of mismatch could clearly showcase evidence of modification or tampering in the output hash.

+New to the world of Blockchain?
 Start now with the Free Blockchain Fundamental Course!

 Applications of Hashing in Blockchain